juliafeec/tmdb/README.md

 https://www.kaggle.com/tmdb/tmdb-movie-metadata#tmdb_5000_movies.csv

 ## Wei
-1. overview + keywords done
+1. add the feature of cast from xiao's
-2. still use accuracy. to be changed
+2. adjust keywords threshold
-3. cluster the genres/labels
+3. process the other features listed